Human presence in space: Direct human presence in space

 Direct human presence in space was achieved with Yuri Gagarin flying a space capsule in 1961 for one orbit around Earth for the first time.
 While direct human presence in open space, by exiting a spacecraft in a spacesuit, a so-called extravehicular activity, has been achieved since the first person to do so, Alexei Leonov, in 1965.

 Though Valentina Tereshkova was in 1963 the first woman in space, women saw no further presence in space until the 1980s and are still underrepresented, e.g. with no women ever being present on the Moon.
 An internationalization of direct human presence in space started with the first space rendezvous of two crews of different human spaceflight programs, the Apollo–Soyuz mission in 1975 and at the end of the 1970s with the Interkosmos program.

 Space stations have harboured so far the only long-duration direct human presence in space.
 After the first station Salyut 1 (1971) and its tragic Soyuz 11 crew, space stations have been operated consecutively since Skylab (1973), having allowed a progression of long-duration direct human presence in space.
 Long-duration direct human presence has been joined by visiting crews since 1977 (Salyut 6).
-Consecutive direct human presence in space has been achieved since the Salyut successor Mir by 1987.
-Uninterrupted direct human presence in space has been achieved since the operational transition from the Mir to the ISS, with its first occupation in 2000.
+Consecutive direct human presence in space has been achieved since the Salyut successor Mir starting with 1987.
+This was continued until the operational transition from the Mir to the ISS, giving rise with its first occupation to an uninterrupted direct human presence in space since 2000.